Multimodel-AIThings/Multimodel-AIThings.github.io/_pages/profiles.md

 ---
 layout: profiles
 permalink: /people/
-title: people
+title: Key Members
-description: members of the lab or group
+description: 🌟 It is our honor to present the core members of our laboratory, whose expertise and leadership play a pivotal role in advancing our research endeavors, guiding our trainees, and delivering impactful project outcomes.
 nav: true
 nav_order: 7